ferdotdeb/LinuxWizards/README.md

 ## Prerequisites

-- A Debian-based Linux distribution (e.g., Debian, Ubuntu).
+- Debian or a Debian-based Linux distribution (e.g., Ubuntu, Linux Mint).
 - `sudo` or root privileges.
 - An active internet connection.